Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Birdman won an Academy Award for Best Picture, Veep (HBO) won an Emmy for Outstanding Comedy Series, and Stay with Me won a Grammy for Song of the Year.

 - David Letterman hosted the Late Show with David Letterman for the last time.

 - Ghostbusters (1984) was entered into the National Film Registry.

 - During the year 2015, unemployment dipped to 5.0%, median household income was $57,230, and the average cost of a new home was $348,300.

 - Americans paid an average of $30,500 for a new car, and the retail price for a gallon of gas averaged $2.40.

 - A gallon of whole milk cost $3.42, bacon was $5.45 a pound, and a dozen eggs were $2.47.

-- The New England Patriots were the Super Bowl champs, the Kansas City Royals won the World Series, and the Chicago Blackhawks clinched the Stanley Cup.
+- Here are some sports facts from 2015: The New England Patriots were the Super Bowl champs, the Kansas City Royals won the World Series, and the Chicago Blackhawks clinched the Stanley Cup.